jimdigriz/freeradius-oauth2-perl/README.md

  * [supports paging](https://docs.microsoft.com/en-us/graph/paging)
      * earlier versions of this code were limited to 999 user accounts
  * [supports delta queries](https://docs.microsoft.com/en-us/graph/delta-query-overview)
-     * reduces amount of data needing to be transfered from Azure
+     * reduces amount of data needing to be transferred from Azure
      * means faster polling for updates can be used without triggering throttling
  * connection cache to Azure to make requests faster
  * password (using [`{ssha512}`](https://freeradius.org/radiusd/man/rlm_pap.html)) caching for faster re-authentications